Gerhard Klimeck

 Gerhard Klimeck is a German-American scientist and author in the field of nanotechnology.
 He is a professor of Electrical and Computer Engineering at Purdue University School of Electrical and Computer Engineering.

 As the director of nanoHUB, he conducts the technical developments and strategies of nanoHUB, which annually serves million users worldwide with online simulations, tutorials, and seminars.

 Education

-Klimeck received his Ph.D. in 1994 from Purdue University where he studied electron transport through quantum dots, resonant tunneling diodes and 2-D electron gases.
+Klimeck received his PhD. in 1994 from Purdue University where he studied electron transport through quantum dots, resonant tunneling diodes and 2-D electron gases.
 His German electrical engineering degree (Dipl.-Ing.) in 1990 from Ruhr University Bochum was concerned with the study of laser noise propagation.